dtighiltferhat/aws-devops-infrastructure-blueprint/README.md

 > Note: When NAT is disabled, private instances do not have outbound internet access, so OS package installs (e.g., `dnf install`) may fail unless you enable NAT or use VPC endpoints / a pre-baked AMI.

+The PROD environment can be configured to enable NAT, HTTPS, RDS, and higher scaling limits to reflect a more realistic production profile.

 ### Enable Production Features

 You can switch from “portfolio mode” to more production-like behavior by enabling features via `terraform.tfvars` in the environment folder (e.g., `terraform/environments/dev/terraform.tfvars`).